Private, In-Home Tutoring in Seneca, South Carolina

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Seneca students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Seneca, South Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The School District of Oconee County is a large district consisting of 18 schools and 10,500 students.
 The district also is home to a career center and an adult education program.
 The curriculum developed by the state provides standards for learning in all core subjects as well as advanced academic programs and a new series of standards for STEM learning.
 The School District of Oconee County gives students the opportunity to participate in a rigorous, focused course of study and honors those who successfully complete it with an SCOD Platinum Seal Award.
 Students who earn the top GPA in each career cluster are awarded a graduation medallion.